paolino/giacenza/README.md

-# giacenza media
+# giacenza media (balance average)

-Compute _giacenza media_ from some transactions statements as CSV files.
+Compute the _balance average_ from the bank transaction statements as a CSV file.

 The files should contain the _full_ history of transations, positive and negative.

-The csv is expected with header 2 relevant columns have to be there, their name must be specified as arguments
+The csv is expected to have 2 relevant column
-  - ***date*** The date of the transaction as "%Y-%m-%d" (i.e. 1970-10-22)
+  - ***Date*** The date of the transaction as "%Y-%m-%d" (i.e. 1970-10-22)
-  - ***amount*** The amount moved (positive is incoming), the format must be specified as argument
+  - ***Amount*** The amount moved (positive is incoming), the format must be specified as argument

+Name of columns and number format can be specified at request time.

-## Install
+## Build from source

 - download haskell tools [GHCUp](https://www.haskell.org/ghcup/)
-- fire `ghcup tui` and select ghc-9.8.2 as compiler
+- fire `ghcup tui` and select ghc-9.4.5 as compiler
-- > cabal install --overwrite-policy=always
+- > cabal install

-## Run
+## Run as a web server container from dockerhub

-> giacenza statements 2021 Data Importo european
+- need docker support from your operating system
+- > docker run -p 8080:8080 paolino/giacenza giacenza serve

-## Help
+## Help from the commandline
 ```

-Giacenza media

-Usage: giacenza DIR YEAR DATE-NAME AMOUNT-NAME NUMBER-FORMAT
+Usage: giacenza (serve | CSV DATE-NAME AMOUNT-NAME NUMBER-FORMAT)

 Available options:
   -h,--help                Show this help text
-  DIR                      The directory with the statements
-  YEAR                     The year for the giacenza
+  CSV                      The csv file
   DATE-NAME                The date field name
   AMOUNT-NAME              The amount field name
   NUMBER-FORMAT            The number format, european or american

 ```

 ## TODO